Cedro23/BeginningCPP/README.md

 ## Section 5 - Structure of a C++ Program <a name="section_5"></a>
 ### Syntax
+Syntax is the structure and the meaning of what you want the compiler to understand.
+This way it knows how to translate the source code to machine code.
 To make up a programming language syntax, you need all of the following :
 -	keywords
 -	identifiers